Dog-friendly dining for road-trippers

 The Pedlar describes itself as a dog-friendly pub that provides breakfast, lunch and drinks and dinner.
 Plus, they’re open from 7am, in case you want to get a caffeine hit in early.

 If they’ve got enough room for a pony, then they’ll definitely have room for your dog, even if it’s a Great Dane wearing stilettos.
 Try the woodfired pizza, along with a nice drop of Tassie wine in the generous alfresco space.

 338 Elizabeth Street, North Hobart

-Hamlet is a social establishment that employs disadvantaged workers – they’re tackling unemployment the tasty way!
-It’s located just outside the Hobart Rivulet Linear Corridor Park, which makes it a great place for pet owners – you can walk the dog before popping in for a delicious meal.
+Hamlet is a social establishment that employs disadvantaged workers.
+They’re tackling unemployment the tasty way!
+It’s located just outside the Hobart Rivulet Linear Corridor Park, which makes it a great place for dogs.
+Take a walk before popping in for a meal.

 40 Molle Street, Hobart